 If you have a disability and feel that you would qualify for and require accommodations while attending Joliet Junior College, you can register with the Disability Services office.
-Click here for the Disability Services Registration form
+Disability Services Registration form

 If you require accommodations for the placement exams, students must apply with the college first.
 Once the student has finished applying to the college, students are required to register with our office by using the above registration form link.